PrudhviNallagatla/SME_SE/README.md

           * Copy the script: `cp /workspace/scripts/run_all.sh ~/run_vm3.sh`
           * Edit `~/run_vm3.sh` to run *only* the 25nm files.
           * Run it: `bash ~/run_vm3.sh`

 4.  **Wait & Shut Down:**
-      * All VMs are now running in parallel, reading from and writing to your central `/workspace` storage.
+      * All VMs are now running in parallel, reading scripts from `/workspace` and writing results to `/workspace/data/raw_output/`.
       * When the jobs are finished, **Delete the VMs** to stop all costs.
 Your results are safe on the shared storage.

 ### 3\.
 Key Scripts and Usage